 - Freedom to Marry is the campaign to win marriage for same-sex couples nationwide.

-POLLING DATA: A majority (63%) of North Carolina residents say they support marriages or civil unions for same-sex couples, with 37% opposed.
-(Public Policy Polling, February 2013)
+A majority (62%) of North Carolina residents say they support marriages or civil unions for same-sex couples, with 33% opposed.
+(Public Policy Polling, April 2014)

 Blog Posts Related to North Carolina